SagevdBrand/Master-thesis/docs/Supplementary material.md

 # Supplementary material
-This supplementary document contains the following material.
+This document contains the following material.
 1. Numerical estimation procedure the regression coefficients used within the data generating mechanism
 2. Error handling